top of page

 The next step is what Ancestry calls the "Review" screen.

-When you click on the review button, a side panel opens up and you could work through the record saving process from here.
+When you click the review button, a side panel opens.
+From here, you can work through the record-saving process.

-However, I HAVEN’T looked at the actual image behind the quick compare.
-And, I want more control over the saving process.
-Ancestry has made a change that I do not like since making the video above.
-It's taken off the link to the record at the top of the page.
+However, I haven’t looked at the actual image behind the quick compare, and I want more control over the saving process.
+Since making the video above, Ancestry has made a change that I do not like.
+It's removed the link to the record at the top of the page.

 Instead, you have to scroll down that pop-up panel until you see something like this: